BrianWill/kanji_drills/README.md

 - Home or Alt-LeftArrow: jump to top of the page
 - End or Alt-RightArrow: jump to bottom of the page
+- Alt-R: reset all cards to unanswered
-- Alt-Enter or A: re-sort the list
+- A: re-sort the list
-- Enter or D: (on red card) mark the card green, mark one random black card (if any) green, and re-sort the list
-- UpArrow: select previous kanji
-- DownArrow: select next kanji
-- LeftArrow: put kanji in unanswered set
-- RightArrow: put kanji in answered set
 - S: unhide answer of current kanji
+- D: (on red card) mark the card green, mark one random black card (if any) green, and re-sort the list
+- W or RightArrow: toggle whether kanji is answered/unanswered
+- G: toggle whether kanji is marked
-- Q: mark kanji
+- Z or UpArrow: select previous kanji
-- E: unmark kanji
+- X orDownArrow: select next kanji
-- PageUp: in list, switch to previous list
+- PageUp: switch to previous list (works only when viewing a list)
-- PageDown: in list, switch to next list
+- PageDown: switch to next list (works only when viewing a list)

 Clicking a kun'yomi reading opens a jisho.org search in your browser for that word + kanji combo.

 ## Lists

-The main screen presents 200+ lists of the jouyou kanji.
-An individual kanji may appear in multiple lists.
+The main screen presents 400+ lists of the jouyou kanji.
+Each individual kanji may appear in multiple lists.

 - Click a list's name to see and drill the kanji in the list.
-- Click links to mark a list red, green, or black.
+- Click links to mark a list red, blue, yellow, green, white, or black.
 - A timestamp indicates when the list was last marked.

 The "meaning" lists contain the jouyou kanji whose primary meanings relates to a common theme.
 For example, the "Animals (meaning)" list contains the kanji related to animals.

 The other lists are named after a radical common to their kanji (using the Wanikani.com naming conventions).
 For example, the "Cage" list contains [the jouyou kanji that include the "cage" kanji](https://www.wanikani.com/radicals/cage).
 However, many of these lists, including "Cage", omit characters where the common radical is not easily recognizable.
-For example, the character 堰 includes the "cage" radical but in a way that looks significantly different from the others, so it has been omited from the "Cage" list.
+For example, the character 堰 includes the "cage" radical but in a way that is significantly less recognizable, so it has been omited from the "Cage" list.

-Other lists specify a position of the radical.
+Other lists specify the position of the radical.
 For example, the "Building (left)" list includes the jouyou kanji that have the ["building" radical](https://www.wanikani.com/radicals/building) on the full left side of the character.

 Lists with a number at the end of their names are subsets of the larger list with the same name.
 For example, the kanji of "Animals (meaning)" are divided into two subset lists: "Animals (meaning) 1" and "Animals (meaning) 2".

-## Recommended usage
+## Convention for list colors:

-- keep lists you've never studied marked black
+- black: a list that you've never studied before
+- red: a list you are currently focused on studying
-- lists you're currently actively studying should be marked red
+- blue: a list that was recently marked red
+- yellow: a list that was recently marked yellow
-- lists you've studied but have put aside should be marked green
+- green: archive of lists you have previously studied but will revist eventually

-Generally, you should avoid having too many active (red) lists at any one time.
-Also, you should periodically revisit green lists, marking them red to move them back into your working set.
+- white: archive of lists that you won't revist

+So to study a black list, mark it red, then incrementally demote it to blue, then yellow, and finally green.
+You should periodically move green lists back into your working set by marking them red.
+Once you feel you are done studying a list for good, mark it white.

-### Drilling a new list
+### Drilling a list

-Mark the list red before opening it, then:

-1. Mark a few more kanji red.
-2. Re-sort the list (ALT-Enter).
-3. Go through the red kanji top-to-bottom, marking the ones you confidently remember green.
-(Use LeftArrow to reveal a red kanji's info without changing its color.)
-4. Repeat these steps until eventually all kanji have gone from black to red to green.

-You may need to drill a set of red kanji multiple times before you're confortable marking more kanji red or green.
-You might also sometimes prefer marking only one new kanji red or green per iteration.
-Use your own judgement!

-### Drilling an old list
+Use alt-R to reset the list, then:

-1. Click the link at the top "Mark all kanji black".
+1. Try to recall the answer for the top card.
-2. Go through the kanji top-to-bottom, marking the ones you confidently remember green and the ones you don't red.
-3. Click the link at the top "Mark all red kanji black".
-4. Re-sort the list (ALT-Enter).
-4. Drill the black kanji as if they were a new list.
+2. Check your answer by hitting 'S'.
+3. If wrong, hit 'A' to reshuffle
+4. If correct, hit 'D' to mark the card as answered and reshuffle.
+5. Repeat until all cards have been marked answered.

+## Reviewing marked cards

+The "review red", "review blue", and "review yellow" links